My Travel Story

 I Think I’m Turning Japanese

 I lived in England again for just 10 months before moving overseas once more to Hokkaido island in far northern Japan where I stayed for two years.
+I was able to do this with thanks to the JET Programme.
+I worked as an Assistant Language Teacher in a small town in Hokkaido where I taught English and facilitated cultural exchange and internationalisation.

 During this time I took many trips hiking and camping in Hokkaido.
 I climbed many amazing mountains, such as Mount Yotei, Rausu, Meakan and Rishiri.
 I saw huge sculptures made of ice and beautiful fields full of colourful flowers.
 Hokkaido is one of the most stunning places I have ever been and it definitely holds a special place in my heart.